mountaineerbr/shellChatGPT/man/README.md

 also be set.
 The option syntax takes the form of “`-`*NUM/NUM*”, and “`-M` *NUM-NUM*”.

-*Model capacity* (maximum model tokens) can be set intuitively with `option` “`-N` *NUM*”, otherwise model capacity is set automatically for known models, or to *2048* tokens as fallback.
+*Model capacity* (maximum model tokens) can be set more intuitively with `option` “`-N` *NUM*”, otherwise model capacity is set automatically for known models, or to *2048* tokens as fallback.